Skanthasishanth/Circulate-the-values-of-N-variables/README.md

 !['output'](/Circulateimage.png)

 ## Result:

-Thus circulating the values of N variables using fusion concept is successfully executed
+Thus circulating the values of N variables using function concept is successfully executed